History of Punjab: Sayyid Dynasty (1410–40 AD)

 After the death of the last Tughluq ruler Nasir-ud-din Mahmud, the Punjabi or Arab chieftain Khizr Khan established the Sayyid dynasty, the fourth dynasty of the Delhi Sultanate after the fall of the Tughlaqs.

 Following Timur's 1398 Sack of Delhi, he appointed Khizr Khan as deputy of Multan (Punjab).
 He held Lahore, Dipalpur, Multan and Upper Sindh.
 Khizr Khan captured Delhi on 28 May 1414 thereby establishing the Sayyid dynasty.
 Khizr Khan did not take up the title of Sultan, but continued the fiction of his allegiance to Timur as Rayat-i-Ala(vassal) of the Timurids – initially that of Timur, and later his son Shah Rukh.
 After the accession of Khizr Khan, the Punjab, Uttar Pradesh and Sindh were reunited under the Delhi Sultanate, where he spent his time subduing rebellions.
 Punjab was the powerbase of Khizr Khan and his successors as the bulk of the Delhi army during their reigns came from Multan and Dipalpur.

 Khizr Khan was succeeded by his son Sayyid Mubarak Shah after his death on 20 May 1421.
 Mubarak Shah referred to himself as Muizz-ud-Din Mubarak Shah on his coins, removing the Timurid name with the name of the Caliph, and declared himself a Shah.
 He defeated the advancing Hoshang Shah Ghori, ruler of Malwa Sultanate and forced him to pay heavy tribute early in his reign.
 Mubarak Shah also put down the rebellion of Jasrath Khokhar and managed to fend off multiple invasions by the Timurids of Kabul.

 The last ruler of the Sayyids, Ala-ud-Din, voluntarily abdicated the throne of the Delhi Sultanate in favour of Bahlul Khan Lodi on 19 April 1451, and left for Badaun, where he died in 1478.

 The neighboring Jaunpur Sultanate from 1399 to 1493 was ruled by Malik Qaranfal and his descendants who was stated to be a member of the Sayyid dynasty.

 Lodi Dynasty (1451 AD − 1526 AD)

 Later, Bahlul Lodi captured Delhi and founded the Lodi dynasty, the last of the Delhi sultanate.
-The Lodi dynasty reached its peak under Bahlul's grandson Sikander Lodi.
+The Lodi dynasty reached its peak under Bahlul's Lodhi SonSikander Lodi.
 Various road and irrigation projects were taken under his rule, and the rule had patronized Persian culture.
 Despite this, there was still persecution of the local Hindu people as many temples, such as that of Mathura, were destroyed and had a system of widespread discrimination against Hindus.
 The rule of Ibrahim Khan Lodi, the last Lodi emperor, emperor was a weak one and was eclipsed by the arrival of Babur's army.